Indirect new physics effects on $\sigma_{\rm had}$ confront the $(g-2)_\mu$ window discrepancies and the CMD-3 result: Conclusions

-From this study a certain number of main conclusions can be drawn.
-First, possible indirect effects of new GeV-scale particles on the measurements used to estimate $\amhvp$ via the dispersive method can have important effects, and can be significantly more ubiquitous than what was anticipated in Ref.~\cite{Darme:2021huc}.
+From this study a certain number of conclusions can be drawn.
+First, indirect effects of new GeV-scale particles on the measurements used to estimate $\amhvp$ via the dispersive method can have important consequences, and can be significantly more ubiquitous than what was anticipated in Ref.~\cite{Darme:2021huc}.
 In particular, NP effects can bias the determination of $\shad$ via the efficiency calibration and background removal processes used by the experimental collaborations.
-Second, in our scenario datapoints collected at CoM energies below 1~GeV are not affected by NP effects, which nicely explains the qualitative agreement of the recent CMD-3 result~\cite{CMD-3:2023alj} with the lattice, as well as the significant discordance with other experimental determinations of $\shad$ in the same energy range.
+Second, in our scenario datapoints collected at CoM energies below 1~GeV are not affected by NP effects.
+This nicely explains the qualitative agreement of the recent CMD-3 result~\cite{CMD-3:2023alj} with the lattice, as well as the significant discordance with the results of other experiments operating at $\sqrt{s} \gtrsim M_V $, that have measured $\shad$ in the same energy range by exploiting the radiative method.
+On the other hand, for the same reason also the CMD-2~\cite{Akhmetshin:2003zn,Akhmetshin:2006wh,Akhmetshin:2006bx} and SND~\cite{Achasov:2006vp,SND:2020nwa} results are not modified by this NP, and thus the discrepancy with the CMD-3 result endures.
 Third, for experiments running at CoM energies at or above 1~GeV, NP effects in the determination of $\amhvp$ are negligible for the short-distance window, while they are sizeable in the intermediate (and likely also in the long-distance) window.
-This is also in good agreement with the pattern of discrepancies observed in comparing the latest QCD-lattice results with the data-driven estimate of $\amhvp$.
 Fourth, the key ingredient to evade existing limits from searches of light, weakly coupled new particles, is the presence of a significant amount of missing energy associated with their visible decay products.
 At the same time, as long as $e^+e^-$ ($\mu^+\mu^-$) pairs are present in the (multibody) final state, due to the not-too-tight cuts typically set by the experimental collaborations in measuring $\shad$, the missing energy requirement does not preclude significant NP effects on the determination of $\amhvp$.